-UPDATE 1-AngloGold considers 8,500 job cuts in S.Africa revamp
+UPDATE 2-AngloGold considers 8,500 job cuts in S.Africa revamp

 Trade union Solidarity said it would work with the company to try to retain as many jobs as possible.

 However, the union expressed concern about the potential for further job cuts across the sector due to new rules announced by the government to raise the minimum threshold for black ownership of mining companies to 30 percent from 26 percent.
-(Reporting by Tanisha Heiberg; editing by Jason Neely and Louise Heavens)
+(With additional reporting by Nqobile Dludla; editing by Louise Heavens and David Evans)

-LONDON, June 28 Britain's top share index dipped on Wednesday following a slide in shares of Hargreaves Lansdown and oil firms, though a jump in Bunzl's shares offered some relief.

-June 28 Petra Diamonds' stock price fell to its lowest in a year after the diamond miner said full-year production would fall 8-9 percent short of its earlier guidance of 4.4 million carats due to a slower-than-anticipated build-up of its expansion programme.